pyrodactyl-oss/images/README.md

 * `installers` — anything living within the `installers` directory.
 These images are used by install scripts for different Eggs within pyrodactyl, not for actually running a game server.
 These images are only designed to reduce installation time and network usage by pre-installing common installation dependencies such as `curl` and `wget`.
-* `yolks` — these are more generic images that allow different types of games or scripts to run.
+* `images` — these are more generic images that allow different types of games or scripts to run.
 They're generally just a specific version of software and allow different Eggs within pyrodactyl-oss to switch out the underlying implementation.
 An example of this would be something like Java or Python which are used for running bots, Minecraft servers, etc.